 Myth #5 – You Shouldn’t Drink Alcohol When Breastfeeding

 The Reality: This is just another one of the breastfeeding myths that scare new moms! the truth is…as long as the alcohol intake is reasonable, it is perfectly fine.
 There is very little alcohol that will end up coming out in the milk, so this is fine for mother’s who are nursing.
+If you have an alcohol problem, by all means, avoid it.
+For the occasional drink, moms should not worry.
 For more information on how alcohol affects breastfeeding, click here.

 The Reality: There is absolutely nothing that has proven that breastfeeding with implants will cause any harm to the baby.
 In some cases, there can be a problem with the supply of milk, but women who have had implants in the past can still breastfeed their babies.
 Read a visitor’s story about breastfeeding after implants here…